-Unlike most public planning efforts, participants in the Bay Delta Conservation Plan planning process had to sign a "planning agreement" if they were to have access to the high-level planning meetings and discussions among the water industry's power brokers, attorneys, and consultants.
+Unlike most public planning efforts, participants in the Bay Delta Conservation Plan process had to sign a "planning agreement" to gain access to the high-level meetings and discussions among the water industry's power brokers, attorneys, and consultants.

-By signing the planning agreement these "stakeholders" were agreeing that some kind of peripheral canal design had to be considered as part of the water supply management options that would be covered by the habitat conservation plan to be created.
-Groups like the California Water Impact Network opted not to join the process because we do not believe some sort of conveyance facility is needed to solve California's water problems.
+By signing the planning agreement, these "stakeholders" were forced to agree that some kind of peripheral canal design had to be considered as part of the water supply management options that would be covered by any eventual habitat conservation plan.
+The California Water Impact Network and allied groups opted not to join the process because we do not believe that a conveyance facility is needed to solve California's water problems.

-At least in theory, the Plan's stakeholders (including representatives of state and federal water and natural resource agencies, urban and agricultural water agencies, and some environmental groups) hope that the Bay-Delta Conservation Plan will be a "habitat conservation plan" for the Delta estuary that meets the requirements of the state and federal Endangered Species Acts, as well as California's Natural Communities Conservation Planning Act.
-The Plan is to protect listed species (such as the Delta smelt) and enable some sort of peripheral canal, tunnel, or "dual conveyance" scheme to move fresh water from the Sacramento River around the Delta to the export pumps directly for eventual delivery to state and federal water contractors.
+In theory, the Bay-Delta Conservation Plan must meet the requirements of the state and federal Endangered Species Acts, as well as California's Natural Communities Conservation Planning Act.
+As noted above, the goal is to protect listed species (such as the Delta smelt) and enable the construction of a peripheral canal, tunnel, or "dual conveyance" scheme to move fresh water from the Sacramento River around or under the Delta to existing export pumps for eventual delivery to state and federal water contractors.

 By law, however, a habitat conservation plan is simply a plan of action and regulation that intends to prevent extinction of a species while allowing some level of development to occur in its critical habitat.
 Such a plan is not a plan for recovery and restoration of species abundance.
 Habitat conservation plans provide developers (including water project operators) with a kind of "license to kill," under which state and federal fishery agencies may issue permits for the "taking" of individuals of an endangered species up to levels specified in the plan.

-Ecologically, it is questionable whether any number of "takes" undermines the effort to avoid species extinction.
+Ecologically, it is questionable whether any number of "takes" dovetails benignly with efforts to avoid species extinction.

-The ecological hope under the Bay Delta Conservation Plan is that enough habitat restoration and other protective actions can be established so that routine state and federal water project operations in the Delta will not cause extinction of endangered fish species.
+The Bay Delta Conservation Plan thus aims to establish enough habitat restoration and other protective actions so that routine state and federal water project operations in the Delta will not cause the extinction of endangered fish species.

-The water supply hope is that the US Bureau of Reclamation and the California Department of Water Resources will be able to export enough water from a peripheral canal/tunnel/dual conveyance scheme to meet the demands of agricultural and urban water contractors in the San Joaquin Valley and southern California to make construction and operation of the canal economically feasible and worthwhile.
+Simultaneously, the U.S. Bureau of Reclamation and the California Department of Water Resources hope to export enough water to agricultural and urban water contractors in the San Joaquin Valley and southern California to make construction and operation of a new trans-Delta conveyance system economically feasible.